Motorola Defy

 The Motorola Defy (A8210/MB525) is an Android-based smartphone from Motorola.
-It filled a niche market segment, by being one of the few small, IP67 rated smartphones available at the time of its late 2010 release.
-It is water resistant, dust resistant, and has an impact-resistant screen.
-The phone was launched unlocked in Germany, France, Italy, Hungary, India, Thailand, Spain, the UK, Turkey, Romania and Greece under various networks and was distributed exclusively by a number of carriers, including T-Mobile in the United States, Telus in Canada, and Telstra and Optus in Australia.
-An updated version of the original MB525, Defy+ (MB526) is also available.
+It filled a niche market segment, by being one of the few small, IP67 rated smartphones available at the time of its late 2010 release; it is water resistant, dust resistant, and has an impact-resistant screen.
+An updated version of the original model, Defy+ (MB526) was released in 2011.
+Other variants were also released before a revival of the Defy name in 2021.

 Description

 The phone is a bar format with a touch screen and four Android touch buttons on the front.
 It has Wi-Fi (IEEE 802.11b-1999, IEEE 802.11g-2003, IEEE 802.11n-2009), 5-megapixel camera with LED flash, speakerphone, 800 MHz TI OMAP3630 processor, a 3.7 in FWVGA LCD.
 Lacking a physical keyboard, the phone instead provides the Swype virtual keyboard and an alternative multi-touch QWERTY keyboard.
 The Defy shares its platform with Motorola Bravo though there are minor differences in exterior design, 3G band, lower resolution camera without LED flash and non-weather resistance.
 The Defy is "water-resistant" with all covers closed (battery, USB, and audio jack).

+The phone was launched unlocked in Germany, France, Italy, Hungary, India, Thailand, Spain, the UK, Turkey, Romania and Greece under various networks and was distributed exclusively by a number of carriers, including T-Mobile in the United States, Telus in Canada, and Telstra and Optus in Australia.